 As weeks turned into months, I found myself falling in love with this country.
-It truly captured my heart, and although I am a nomadic traveler, I always find my way back to Thailand to breath in the fresh air and slow down the pace.
+It truly captured my heart, and although I am a nomadic traveler, I always find my way back to Thailand to breathe in the fresh air and slow down the pace.
 This is a place in which I could live.
-It’s rare beauty, and low cost of living in Thailand beckons me to stay.
+Its rare beauty and low cost of living in Thailand beckons me to stay.

 How much does it cost to live in Thailand?
 Have you ever considered it?

 Is living in Thailand expensive?

 This is a difficult question to answer, as it depends on individual circumstances.